Zeljko Kojadinovic, MD- Neurosurgeon and Pain Specialist

 The patient is advised to get up the day after the operation, with the help of a physiotherapist.
 The physiotherapist then explains techniques for getting up, bending, lying down, exercising, etc. In the immediate period after the surgery, the pain in the leg usually disappears or significantly decreases, but pain in the area of the wound often appears.
 It can increase up to the 4th day after the surgery and is the result of tissue swelling at the site of surgery.
 Short-term leg pain may also occur.
 These pains are not the result of nerve pressure and are successfully treated with analgesics.
 The patient usually stays in the hospital for a few days.
 On the ninth day, the sutures are removed and physical treatment begins in the department of physical medicine.

-Endoscopic disc removal is indicated in most disc herniations.
-It enables the removal of pressure on the nerve root without a classic incision on the skin and, most importantly, without damaging the muscles that maintain the stability of the spine, as well as without damaging the bone elements of the vertebrae.
+l of pressure on the nerve root without a classic incision on the skin and, most importantly, without damaging the muscles that maintain the stability of the spine, as well as without damaging the bone elements of the vertebrae.
 The benefits are clear from the low incidence of postoperative problems, and the patient is pain-free and able to get up on the same day as the operation.
 Complete treatment lasts 2-3 days.

 In case there is a disc herniation that meets special conditions, minimal disc intervention can be performed (PLDD, PDD, percutaneous disc decompression).
 It allows the pressure on the nerve caused by the disc herniation to be removed through a skin puncture, without an incision or surgery.
 Different devices are used: laser, plasma or mechanical decompressor.
 All of them remove the degenerate material of the central part of the disc between the vertebrae and thus allow the “leaked” part of the disc to return to its socket and stop pressing on the nerve root.
 All these devices are equally effective.